etisamhaq/Swift-Law/README.md

 ## Overview

 The Law-GPT Chatbot is a web application built using Streamlit that allows users to ask questions about Pakistan's Constitution and Legal System.
-The application utilizes LangChain and Google Generative AI to provide accurate and relevant answers based on the content of a PDF document, specifically "Pakistan.pdf".
+The application utilizes LangChain and Google Generative AI to provide accurate and relevant answers.

 ## Features